 Creamy Butternut Squash and Pear Bisque

-The combination of golden butternut squash and ripe pears is at its finest when infused with warm coriander and coconut milk.
-Serve this spicy-sweet and creamy bisque, so redolent of crisp fall days, with rustic bread and any of the amazing artisan cheeses found at PCC.
+The combination of butternut squash and pears is at its finest when infused with warm coriander and coconut milk.
+Serve this spicy-sweet and creamy bisque with rustic bread and artisan cheeses.

 - 2 teaspoons ground or crushed coriander seeds Add to list

-- 1 medium onion, peeled and chopped Add to list
+- 1 onion, peeled and chopped Add to list

 - 2 ripe pears, chopped Add to list